jjasardi/Uebung-hk2-unveryoh-jasarard-gabricyr/README.md

 Then make gradle run for the [Server](https://github.zhaw.ch/PM2-IT21aWIN-fame-rayi-wahl/Uebung-hk2-unveryoh-jasarard-gabricyr/blob/main/server/src/main/java/ch/zhaw/pm2/multichat/server/Server.java) only once even for multiple clients!
 ## Documentation of the refactoring process
 The given code was very unstructured and far away from the clean code ideas.
 The functionality was mostly given.
-The only thing was that not more then one client could connect to the server which resulted in the fact that a dialog via the chat window was impossible.
+The only thing was that not more than one client could connect to the server which resulted in the fact that a dialog via the chat window was impossible.

 ### Approach